 The Cheese Guy offers an OU-kosher certified, chalav Yisroel Pecorino Romano made in Sardinia, Italy.
 If you can't find it at your local kosher grocer, you can order it online from Grow and Behold.
 Though the purveyor is best known for it's antibiotic- and hormone-free kosher pastured meats, it also happens to carry some great (and hard-to-find) kosher cheese varieties, wild salmon, and The Gefilteria's artisanal gefilte fish loaves.

-3 large cloves garlic (peeled, trimmed, and smashed)
+3 large cloves garlic, trimmed, and smashed

-- Salt to taste
+Salt, to taste

-1. Place the peas in a small saucepan and add enough cold water to cover by 1 inch.
+Place the peas in a small saucepan and add enough cold water to cover by 1 inch.
 Bring the water to a boil, lower the heat and simmer just until tender, about 1 to 3 minutes.

-2. Place the walnuts, cheese, and garlic in the work bowl of a food processor or blender, pulsing several times until coarsely chopped.
+Place the walnuts, cheese, and garlic in the work bowl of a food processor or blender, pulsing several times until coarsely chopped.